Dr Huahui Zhao

 Profile

-I joined the University of Leeds as a Lecturer in Language in 2017.
-I completed my Ph.D. in the area of language assessment and technology-enhanced learning from the University of Bristol in 2008.
-Following that, I was appointed as a postdoctoral research fellow in distance education at Umeå University, funded by the Swedish Research Council.
+I joined the University of Leeds as a Lecturer in Language Education in 2017.
+I completed my PhD in language assessment and technology‑enhanced learning at the University of Bristol in 2008.
+Following this, I was appointed as a postdoctoral research fellow in distance education at Umeå University, funded by the Swedish Research Council.
+Before joining Leeds, I held various academic roles across several higher education institutions.

 Responsibilities